caenrigen/LatexKit/ToS.md

 We strongly advise you to read the terms and conditions and privacy policies of any third-party web sites or services that you visit.

 ## Google Chrome Store
-The use of the Add-ons is subject to [G Suite Marketplace Terms of Service] The developer team is subject to the [G Suite Marketplace Application Requirements] The add-ons are examined to insure they meet Google's guidelines, including guidelines for safeguarding user data, before they are publicly available.
-For more information, see the [Add-on review]
+The use of the Add-ons is subject to [G Suite Marketplace Terms of Service].
+The developer team is subject to the [G Suite Marketplace Application Requirements].
+The add-ons are examined to insure they meet Google's guidelines, including guidelines for safeguarding user data, before they are publicly available.
+For more information, see the [Add-on review].

 ## Disclaimer
 We do not guarantee, or warrant that your use of the Service will be uninterrupted or error-free, and you agree that we may remove the Add-on service for indefinite time periods, or discontinue the service at any time, without notice to you.